 Context

-Adopting population health approaches that prevent, reduce, or delay the onset of health conditions is a way to protect and promote people’s health and wellbeing.
+The health sector should protect and promote people’s health and wellbeing through adopting population health approaches that prevent, reduce, or delay the onset of health needs.
 Public health interventions such as screening can have cost-effectiveness ratios better than or equivalent to those of healthcare services.
-A more equitable approach is needed to improve access to screening and removing barriers to primary care to improve early detection.
+A pro-equity approach is required to improve access to screening and removing barriers to primary care to improve early detection.

 More information